 The F-35 is developed, produced, and supported by an international team of government allies and aerospace industry leaders.
 The F-35 Program is managed by the Pentagon’s F-35 Joint Program Office, the U.S. Air Force, the U.S. Marine Corps and the U.S. Navy are all procuring and operating F-35s.
-The program was founded by 9 international partners — the U.S., United Kingdom, Italy, Netherlands, Turkey, Australia, Norway, Denmark and Canada.
-Four Foreign Military Sales customers are also procuring and operating the F-35 — Israel, Japan, South Korea and Belgium.
+There are eight international program partners — the U.S., United Kingdom, Italy, Netherlands, Australia, Norway, Denmark and Canada.
+Five Foreign Military Sales customers are also procuring and operating the F-35 — Israel, Japan, South Korea, Poland and Belgium.

 Lockheed Martin serves as the prime contractor with a global supply chain of more than 1,900 companies based in the United States and in every nation acquiring the F-35.

 Powering Job Creation for America and its Allies

-Lockheed Martin's F-35 is delivering more than just air combat superiority to the men and women of the United States armed forces.
-As an added benefit for the nation's economy, it's simultaneously delivering tens of thousands of high paying, high quality jobs to American workers across the country, and around the world.
+The F-35 is delivering more than just air dominance, it's simultaneously delivering tens of thousands of high paying, high quality jobs to American workers across the country, and around the world.

-According to standard industry accepted economic forecasting, the multirole 5th Gen stealth fighter is responsible for more than 220,000 direct and indirect U.S. jobs.
+According to standard industry accepted economic forecasting, the F-35 is responsible for more than 254,000+ direct and indirect U.S. jobs.